 PDF Resources

-While traveling, you'll need some maps, tools, and field guides.
-You'll also need some skills and daily exercises.
 These resources will help you make use of the person and work of Jesus as you walk your way through the 13 stations of The Receptive Life® prayer cycle.

 Email Sign Up